 - Software Development Kit

-A piece of code integrated into an app for tracking and analytics.
+A piece of code integrated into an app for attributing and analytics.

-- A type of a tracking link that allows AppsFlyer customers to perform the tracking for one platform (e.g. Android, iOS) at a time (as opposed to a Multi-Platform tracking link).
+- A type of an attribution Link that allows AppsFlyer customers to perform the attribution for one platform (e.g. Android, iOS) at a time (as opposed to a Multi-Platform attribution link).

 - Supply Side Platform

 A service that helps publishers automatically and efficiently manage the selling of their inventory to multiple buyers in order to maximize their inventory yield.

 - Aiming at a certain audience in a marketing campaign, based on various criteria, such as location, demographics, mobile operator, etc.

 - Team Member